swarupe7/paxa/README.md

 ## Overview

-This is a Paxa board application built using React JS, helps in  managing and optimizing workflow, typically composed of columns representing different stages of a process, with tasks moving from left to right as they progress.
+This is a Paxa board application , helps in  managing and optimizing work, contains of columns representing different stages of an activity, with tasks moving from left to right as they progress.

 ## Installation